phyletica/ecoevolity/docs-source/source/phycoeval/tutorials/gecko-gen-phylo.rst

                             understand what you are doing when you use this option.
       --relax-missing-sites
-                            By default, if a column is found for which there is no data for at least one population, phycoeval throws an error.
+                            By default, if a column is found for which there is no data across all populations, phycoeval throws an error.
 With this option, phycoeval will automatically ignore such sites and only issue a warning.
       --relax-triallelic-sites